-4. Members may apply to the Secretary or Senior Water Officer
+4. Members may apply to Members of the committee for

-for permission to take a guest.
+permission to take a guest.
 Permission must be obtained in writing.
-One ticket only per occasion will be issued
+One ticket only per occasion will be issued and

-and no member can apply for more than two tickets per season.
-Seven day guest tickets are available at £10 (£5
+no member can apply for more than two tickets per season.
+Seven day guest tickets are available at £10 or

 5. Except on Amalgamated Waters, a

-members spouse may fish on his or hers spouses Membership Book, provided he or she is accompanied by his or her
+members spouse may fish on his or her spouses Membership Book, provided he or she is accompanied by his or her

 spouse.
 No junior shall fish free of charge.
 Junior members are not allowed to fish between the times of 9pm and